vapoursynth/vapoursynth/doc/api/vapoursynth4.h.rst

       when the frames in *planeSrc* are, and shared planes carry their producer pairs across untouched, so this is how a GPU filter passes planes it does not process through without copying them.
 Any NULL slot is then allocated as a fresh GPU plane.
-All non-NULL entries must agree — mixing GPU and CPU source planes in one frame is a fatal error, not a hidden transfer.
 With every entry NULL there is nothing to infer from and the frame is CPU resident; use newGPUVideoFrame (:doc:`vsvulkan4.h`) for a wholly new GPU frame.

+      All non-NULL entries must agree.
+One frame cannot straddle the bus, so a mixed set returns **NULL** rather than being resolved with a hidden transfer — assemble the planes on one side first.

       Example (assume *frameA*, *frameB*, *frameC* are existing frames):